-Recently Proposed and Adopted Regulations & Policies
+Recently Proposed and Adopted Regulations and Policies

 Proposed Rulemakings